ellysh/video-game-bots/InGameBots/example.md

 | Coordinate Y | 04FC04A0 | 4A0 | 2 | 47 12 | 4679 |
 | Experience | 04FC04A4 | 4A4 | 4 | 9E 36 FF 10 | 285161118 |

 All these parameters are underlined by the red color on the memory inspection screenshot.
 What new we have known about the character's parameters from this inspection?
-First of all, size of the life parameter equals to 2 bytes.
-It means, that you should specify the "2 Byte" item of the "Value Type" option in the main window of Cheat Engine in case you want to search the life parameter.
-Also you can see, that some of the character's parameters have [alignment](https://en.wikipedia.org/wiki/Data_structure_alignment), which is not equal to 4 byte.
-For example, the mana parameter at the 04FC0492 address.
-You can check with calculator that the 04FC0492 value is not divided to 4 without a remainder.
-It means, that you should unselect the "Fast Scan" check-box in the main window of Cheat Engine for searching these parameters.
-This is a screenshot of the correctly configured Cheat Engine window:
+First of all, size of the life parameter equals to two bytes.
+It means that you should specify the "2 Byte" item of the "Value Type" option in the main window of Cheat Engine in case you want to search the life parameter.
+Also you can see, that some of the character's parameters have [alignment](https://en.wikipedia.org/wiki/Data_structure_alignment), which is not equal to four bytes.
+For example, let us consider the mana parameter at 04FC0492 address.
+You can check with calculator that 04FC0492 value is not divided to 4 without a remainder.
+It means that you should unselect the "Fast Scan" check-box in the main window of Cheat Engine for searching these parameters.
+This is a screenshot of correctly configured Cheat Engine window:

 ![Cheat Engine Configured](cheatengine-configured.png)

 Two changed search options are underlined by red color on the screenshot.
 Now you can find a life parameter with the Cheat Engine scanner.

 There is an "offset" column in our character's parameters table.
-Values in this column define a parameter's offset from the beginning of the character's object.
-Now we will discuss, how it is possible to find this object in the process memory.
+Values in this column define an offset of each parameter  from the beginning of the character's object.
+Now we will discuss, how it is possible to find this object inside the process memory.

 ### Object Searching